 - be ready to scribe your young learners’ comments, ideas and inputs

-- use provocations to get your learners discussing, for example, say, “Tell me about this blue caterpillar that you have drawn”; such open-ended questions will help children talk about related concepts like birth, growth, flowering, change and so on.
+- use provocations to get your learners discussing; for example, say, “Tell me about this blue caterpillar that you have drawn."
+Such open-ended questions will help children talk about related concepts like birth, growth, flowering, change, and so on

-- identify possible new learning; for example, if children have been finding out more about butterflies, see if you can explore other objects that ‘fly’ like, clouds or aeroplanes, and then perhaps the water cycle or air pressure
+- identify possible new learning; for example, if children have been finding out more about butterflies, see if you can explore other objects that ‘fly,' like clouds or aeroplanes, and then perhaps the water cycle or air pressure

 - mark progression in children’s conceptual understanding or changes in ideas by using different colour sticky notes in the book

 Thinking and talking floor books create a child-centred approach, which records the evidence of the process of play and the learning that comes from it.
+Updating the floor book in a consultation with children is important because:

 - It creates a closer match between the child and the curriculum they are experiencing

-- It builds self-esteem and positive attitudes when the learner is involved in the decision making
+- It builds self-esteem and positive attitudes when the learner is involved in the decision-making.

 - It increases intrinsic motivation, which stays with a child throughout life.